FryerTuck/anon/README.md

 ## Installation
 - You'll need a Linux OS (virtualbox works too) with Apache & PHP installed.

-- Clone the repo, or download & extract its contents to your web server, then visit its URL, and you're done.
+- Clone the repository, or download & extract its contents to your web server, then visit its URL
+- Log in (instructions below) and change the `master` password
+- (optional) - change the `remote origin` of this (cloned) repo to your own.

 #### Getting started